About the Journal

 2. In case of validation and verification (V&V) articles, the case setup files must be supplied along with detailed information about the OpenFOAM® version used to obtain the presented results (and preferably also pre- and post-processing scripts for comparison with experiments).
 Experimental data can also be supplied to V&V articles; however, authors must make sure they have the rights to publish the experimental results.
 In case experimental data cannot be published as separate files, authors may also choose to provide the results within the manuscript.
 In case of a confidential V&V geometry/cases, authors can submit result in their manuscript without providing the geometry and/or the case setup.
 However, in this case at least one additional corresponding and non-confidential "open case" (simplified) has to be submitted as an auxiliary case with the geometry, mesh and case setup files for reproducibility purposes.
 This way authors can describe as many confidential cases as they prefer in the manuscript with the addition of at least one "open case".

-Alternatively, authors are also invited to prepare contributions to the review paper section (described above).
+Alternatively, authors are also invited to prepare contributions to the Review papers section (described above).
 In this case the focus must be on the benefits of the presented results to the OpenFOAM® community.
 The addition of supplementary material is not mandatory for these works but is still strongly encouraged.
 This may depend on the nature of the review paper and can be discussed throughout the review process.

 It is emphasized that Editors or Reviewers may reject a manuscript on the sole basis of either insufficient reproducibility or lack of benefit to the OpenFOAM® community.
 It is expected that papers representing genuine contributions to the OpenFOAM® Community including source code, V&V and case setup files have a much higher impact and citation rate than publications not offering any of these to the community.